Healthy Living and Active Lifestyles opportunities

 North West Air Ambulance Charity is the helicopter emergency medical service that covers the North West England region, consisting of the counties of Cheshire, Cumbria, Lancashire, Greater Manchester and Merseyside.

-St Ann’s Hospice is a charity which cares for thousands of people with life-limiting illnesses every year.
-The hospice provides a free service to patients, carers and their loved ones from three sites in Greater Manchester, and a range of outreach services, supporting patients in the local community and their own homes.
+The hospice provides a free service to patients, carers and their loved ones from three sites in Greater Manchester, and a range of outreach services, supporting patients in the local community in their own homes.

 Together Dementia Support is a small, not-for-profit company that aims to support people living with dementia (both people with a diagnosis and those who support/care for them) by providing high quality friendship and activity groups in Manchester.
 It has a number of friendship and activity groups across Manchester and Old Trafford.